Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Methodology

 and

 The $L_{\beta}^{(\alpha)}(z)$ are generalized Laguerre functions, which we discuss more in Appendix~\ref{sec:Lab}.
 For integer $\beta$ they are simple polynomials, but otherwise they are complicated functions.
 I.e., if $\xi_{\rm L}$ is a polynomial of order $n$, then $\xi_{\rm NL}$ will not be a simple polynomial.
-That said, Appendix~\ref{sec:lss} shows that $\xi_{\rm NL}$ will still be a simple polynomial in the limit in which the scales of interest are much larger than $\sigma$.
+That said, Appendix~\ref{sec:explicit} shows that $\xi_{\rm NL}$ reduces to a simple polynomial in the limit in which the scales of interest are much larger than $\sigma$.
 This explains why \cite{PRDmocks} found that a simple polynomial can provide a good fit to $\xi_{\rm NL}$.

-The results above suggest that we should: \begin{enumerate} \item Fit Eq.(\ref{xiNLpoly}) -- rather than a simple polynomial -- to the measured $\xi_{\rm NL}$; \item Then use the fitted $c_k$ to estimate $a_k = c_k (\sigma/\Sigma)^k$; \item Finally, insert these $a_k$ into Eq.(\ref{xiLpoly}) to obtain the `deconvolved' or `reconstructed' $\xi_{\rm L}$. \end{enumerate} Appendix~\ref{fitDetails} describes how we determine the order of the polynomial and the range of scales over which to fit in Step 1.
-The second step makes obvious that the reconstruction depends on $\sigma/\Sigma$.
-Whereas $\sigma$ is known -- recall it is just a fiducial value -- $\Sigma$ is not known exactly, though it is known to be close to the fiducial value $\sigma$.
-So, one way to proceed is to fit $\xi_{\rm NL}$ to Eq.(\ref{xiNLpoly}) assuming $\Sigma$ equals the fiducial value, weighting each `reconstruction' by a prior on the fiducial value.
+The results above suggest that we should: \begin{enumerate} \item Fit Eq.(\ref{xiNLpoly}) --- rather than a simple polynomial --- to the measured $\xi_{\rm NL}$; \item Then use the fitted $c_k$ to estimate $a_k = c_k (\sigma/\Sigma)^k$; \item Finally, insert these $a_k$ into Eq.(\ref{xiLpoly}) to obtain the `deconvolved' or `reconstructed' shape, which we will sometimes refer to as $\xi_{\rm Lag}$ (for `Laguerre reconstructed $\xi$'). \end{enumerate} We discuss a few technical details associated with Step 1 in Appendices.
+Centering the functions to be fit around a fiducial scale, so as to avoid numerical inaccuracy, is the subject of Appendix~\ref{sec:centered}.
+How we determine the order of the polynomial and the range of scales over which to fit is the subject of Appendix~\ref{fitDetails}.

+Step 2 makes obvious that the reconstruction depends on what one chooses for $\Sigma$ (recall $\sigma$ is just a fiducial value).
+So, one way to proceed is to fit $\xi_{\rm NL}$ to Eq.(\ref{xiNLpoly}) assuming $\Sigma$ equals the fiducial value.
+At a later stage, one can weight each `reconstruction' by a prior on the fiducial value.
+We discuss an alternative approach to determining $\Sigma$ in Section~\ref{sec:ba}.